jonathan-gartland/dotfiles-1/README.md

         python install.py work
         python install.py home
         python install.py none

+a) If using tmux, run

+    tmux source ~/.tmux.conf

-3) Update dependencies - This will download all the dependencies for dotfiles
+4) Update dependencies - This will download all the dependencies for dotfiles

-        python install.py --git_update, -u
+        python install.py --git_update  # or -u

 # License